 Once he’s nearly murdered her, he realizes that she’s not in control and starts feeling guilty.
 I’d feel bad if he weren’t dumb.

 He also reveals something odd.
 The battery in the baby-Deva….is a weird black and white version of Kei, which is where we get the explanation of Kei’s birth which really doesn’t explain why that thing looks exactly like Kei does now nor what its function is, but whatever.
-You now have to stomach that Kei gave birth through a mech with astral projection to a mech and a zebra clone of himself that someone insta-kidnapped his childhood friend……Ladies and gentlemen, I welcome you to anime.
+You now have to stomach that Kei gave birth through a mech with astral projection to a mech and a zebra clone of himself that somehow insta-kidnapped his childhood friend and brainwashed her……Ladies and gentlemen, I welcome you to anime.

 He destroys the weird Kei clone, manages to save Naoki, hooray, everyone else is rescued and the world is still in turmoil under threat of the nanomachines.
 Hooray?